gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/16_SaveScenario.rst

 .. topic:: Definition

-  The Scenario Manager can collect all type of content, views, references, settings and more into scenarios, that can then be called into a viewer at once.
+ The `Save Scenario`_ component can collect all types of content, views, references, settings and more into scenarios, that can then be published to connected viewers instantly.
-  With scenarios it is possible to do more complex presentations.
+ Use scenarios to structure more complex presentations.

 .. attention::

-  Be careful or refrain from saving geometry content into this component with scenarios, instead use `Save Scenario`_ to save to the cloud and `Publish Reference`_ to download it.
-Otherwise the Grasshopper file can get very heavy and slow.
+  Be careful with saving big amount of geometry content into the `Save Scenario`_ component, since this will make your Grasshopper file very heavy.
+Alternatively use `Save Scenario`_ to save your geometry to the cloud and use `Publish Reference`_ to integrate it to your scenarios.

 .. tip::

   - The ``Content`` output can be saved to the cloud with `Save Content`_
-  - Grasshoppers autosave can be deactivated when the saving takes to long
+  - If your Grasshopper file becomes slow due to the large amount of data in the `Save Scenario`_ component, you can deactivate the Grasshopper autosave (which is turned on by default).

 Input
 ---------